-Performance p.a. in EUR since tranche's launch (4/3/2017) to 10/31/2023
+Performance p.a. in EUR since tranche's launch (3/1/2017) to 10/31/2023

-The performance of the tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-distributing unit certificates).
+The performance of the tranche RZ (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-distributing unit certificates and income-retaining unit certificates without payment of capital gains tax).